HL7/davinci-pct/input/pagecontent/formal_specification.md

 This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Patient Cost Transparency (PCT) implementation guide.
-The bulk of it focuses on the GFE $submit operation and AEOB $query AEOB operations, though it also provides guidance on privacy, security, and other implementation requirements.
+The bulk of it focuses on the GFE $submit and AEOB $query operations, though it also provides guidance on privacy, security, and other implementation requirements.

 ### Context

 #### Pre-reading
 Before reading this formal specification, implementers should first familiarize themselves with two other key portions of the specification:

-* The [Use Case](usecases.html) page provides context for what this formal specification is trying to accomplish and will give a sense of both the business context and general process flow enabled by the formal specification below.
+* The [Use Case](use_cases.html) page provides context for what this formal specification is trying to accomplish and will give a sense of both the business context and general process flow enabled by the formal specification below.

-* The [Technical Background](background.html) page provides information about the underlying specifications and indicates what portions of them should be read and understood to have the necessary foundation to understand the constraints and usage guidance described here.
+* The [Technical Background and Underlying Technologies]( underlying_technologies.html) page provides information about the underlying specifications and indicates what portions of them should be read and understood to have the necessary foundation to understand the constraints and usage guidance described here.

 #### Conventions
 This implementation guide uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide: